AlexisEgea/AI-DL-MNIST/README.md

 ## Description

-This project uses the technologies of Neural Networks especially Convolutional Neural Network (CNNs) in order to go beyond basic training and prediction on standard datasets by enabling freehand number drawing and obtaining accurate predictions, along with the confidence level for each predicted digit (referred to as a class).
+This project uses neural network technologies, especially Convolutional Neural Networks (CNNs), to go beyond basic training and prediction on standard datasets by enabling freehand number drawing and obtaining accurate predictions for each predicted digit.

 The project consists of four executable components:
 1. An executable for creating a custom dataset.
-2. An executable for training and use the model on the custom dataset.
+2. An executable for training and using the model on the custom dataset.
-3. An executable for training and use the model on the MNIST dataset.
+3. An executable for training and using the model on the MNIST dataset.
 4. An executable for drawing numbers and using a saved model for prediction.

 ---